casbin/casbin/README.md

 Casbin is a powerful and efficient open-source access control library for Golang projects.
 It provides support for enforcing authorization based on various [access control models](https://en.wikipedia.org/wiki/Computer_security_model).
 Casbin is also started to port to Java ([jCasbin](https://github.com/casbin/jcasbin)) and PHP ([PHP-Casbin](https://github.com/sstutz/php-casbin)), contribution is welcomed.

+Casbin originates from the research project from the [Lab for Big Data Technology of Peking University](http://ibd.pku.edu.cn/).

 ## Table of contents

 - [Supported models](#supported-models)